NewRelicUniversity/nru-aqm-labs/index.md

 ## Step 5
 Click the _Save condition_ button, but don’t set up notifications yet (click _Cancel_ to close the Workflow page).

+---

-# Add a tag to your alert condition and create a custom incident description
+# _Lab:_ Tagging alert conditions and using custom incident descriptions

 ## Step 1
 From New Relic’s _Alert Conditions_ page, select the condition you just created.